• Overall, we do not recommend Life Alert medical systems due to non-transparent pricing and untrustworthy sales processes.

 • Micro: On-the-go, optional fall detection built into the device (no extra necklace), GPS tracking.

 As with Life Alert, you never pay an equipment fee when using MobileHelp devices.
-A lifetime warranty and two-year price guarantee are available for an extra $6 per month, which also unlocks product and service discounts and waives any fees for lost or damaged equipment.
+For an extra $7 per month, you can get a lifetime warranty and two-year price guarantee, which unlocks product and service discounts and waives fees for lost or damaged equipment.
 You can cancel at any time and will receive a prorated refund.

 Bay Alarm Medical: Best at-home fall detection